What to See in Quedlinburg- A Step Back in Time

 Schuhof Quedlinburg

 Walk down the Schuhhof.
-You’ll find the entrance near the Rathaus, a narrow passage (a tunnel really) that opens after 8 – 10 meters.
+You’ll find the entrance near the Rathaus, a narrow passage (a tunnel, really) that opens after 8 – 10 meters.
 This little Alley is what’s left of the Schumaker’s guild housing for widows and orphans.
-Today these tiny houses are homes or shops (I need to get back to spend time in the bookshop!).
-They lead to a wonderful restaurant Himmel und Holle.
-(If you can, eat in the back garden, it’s lovely).
+Today, these tiny houses are homes or shops (I need to go back to spend time in the bookshop!).
+They lead to a wonderful restaurant called Himmel und Holle.
+If you can, eat in the back garden, it’s lovely.

 Himmel und Holle